-The Scottish Government has operated a different income tax regime compared to the rest of the UK since the 2018/19 tax year.
-This means anyone resident in Scotland pays different income tax rates and operates within Scottish tax brackets, using more bands and thresholds compared to the rest of the UK.
+The Scottish Government operates an income tax regime which means anyone resident in Scotland pays different income tax rates, using different bands and thresholds compared to the rest of the UK.

-The Scottish tax brackets, income tax rates, bands and thresholds for the 2020/21 tax year, and the previous tax year are shown below.
+The Scottish income tax rates, bands and thresholds for the 2023/24 tax year, and the previous tax year, are shown below.